saradavoodabadi/titanic-tools/README.md

 This notebook is meant to be beginner-friendly and helps understand both the **Python code** and the **data science process**.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it with attribution.

 ---
 ## Future Work